 WorldStore |

 The single synchronous writer.
-Owns WindowModel, focus, viewports, monitor sessions, space topology, and both engines (all private). |
+Owns WindowModel, focus, viewports, monitor sessions, PID-scoped app visibility and generations, space topology, and both engines (all private). |

 commit |